bcaffo/regmodsbook/manuscript/01_introduction.md

 Here's some key sentences:

-- "Data supports claim that if Kobe stops ball hogging the Lakers will win more"
+- "Data supports the claim that if Kobe stops ball hogging the Lakers will win more"
 - "Linear regression suggests that an increase of 1% in % of shots taken by Kobe results in a drop of 1.16 points (+/- 0.22)  in score differential."

 In this book we will cover how to create summary statements like this using regression model building.
-Note the nice interpretability of the regression model.
+Note the nice interpretability of the linear regression model.
+With this model Rafa numerically relates the impact of more shots taken on score differential.

 ## Summary notes: questions for this book
 Regression models are incredibly handy statistical tools.
-One can use them to answer all sorts of question.
+One can use them to answer all sorts of questions.
 Consider three of the most common tasks for regression models:

 1. **Prediction** Eg: to use the parent's heights to predict children's heights.
-2. **Modeling** Eg: to try to find a parsimonious, easily described mean relationship between parent and children's heights.
+2. **Modeling** Eg: to try to find a parsimonious, easily described mean relationship between parental and child heights.
-3. **Covariation** Eg: to investigate the variation in children's heights that appears unrelated to parent's heights (residual variation) and to quantify what impact genotype information has beyond parental height in explaining child height.
+3. **Covariation** Eg: to investigate the variation in child heights that appears unrelated to parental heights (residual variation) and to quantify what impact genotype information has beyond parental height in explaining child height.

 An important aspect, especially in questions 2 and 3 is assessing modeling assumptions.
 For example, it is important to figure out how/whether and what assumptions are needed to generalize findings beyond the data in question.
-Presumably, if we find a relationship between parent and children's  heights, we'd like to extend that knowledge beyond the data used to build the model.
+Presumably, if we find a relationship between parental and child  heights, we'd like to extend that knowledge beyond the data used to build the model.
 This requires assumptions.
 In this book, we'll cover the main assumptions necessary.